timtouch/Revature-Notes/Week 7 Spring Framework/README.md

 # Spring
 - The Framework of Frameworks
+- To back up its attack on Java complexity, Spring employs four key strategies:
+    - Lightweight and minimally invasive development with POJOs
+    - Loose coupling through DI and interface orientation
+    - Declarative programming through aspects and common conventions
+    - Eliminating boilerplate code with aspects and templates
 - The Problem:
     - We waste time writing a lot of code fluff whenever we want to add some business logic
     - Imagine this: